Health

 BRFN Health Department

 BRFN Health Centre is staffed with a team that consists of several different departments to provide healthcare services to people within the community.
-NNADAP, Medical Transportation, Homecare, Dental Therapy, CHR, MCH, Prenatal/Postnatal, KYS, ADI, Headstart and Daycare.
+Wellness (NNADAP), Medical Transportation, Homecare, Dental Therapy, CHR, MCH, Prenatal/Postnatal, Know-Your-Status, ADI, Headstart and Daycare.

 Kanawapakwewikamihk Daycare